Coframe/coffee/react/README.md

 - [Alex Korshuk](https://github.com/AlekseyKorshuk)
 - [Travis Fischer](https://github.com/transitive-bullshit)

-If you'd like to be a contributor, just submit a pull request! :)
+If you'd like to be a contributor, just submit a pull request!

+⚡ We are also hiring for generalist engineers and AI engineers who are passionate about the future of UX/AI.
+If you want to build this future with us, please shoot us a DM on Twitter!

 ## License